Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Background

 \subsection{Instance Bipartite Graph and Branching Samples}

-We represent each MILP instance (\ref{MILP}) as a weighted bipartite graph $G = (W\cup V, E)$ as follows.
-The vertex sets $W$ and $V$ represent the MILP's constraint set and variable set, respectively.
-Each node in $W$ or $V$ has its own features $\mathbf{w}$ or $\mathbf{v}$ containing the information of the corresponding constraint or variable.
-The adjacency matrix $E$ is the constraint matrix $\mathbf{A}$.
-We let $\mathcal{G}$ denote the set of all such bipartite graphs, called \textit{instance bipartite graphs}.
+We represent each MILP instance (\ref{MILP}) as a weighted bipartite graph $G = (W\cup V, E)$.
+In this representation, the vertex sets $W$ and $V$ correspond to the constraint set and variable set of the MILP, respectively.
+Each node in $W$ or $V$ is associated with features $\mathbf{w}$ or $\mathbf{v}$, which contain relevant information about the corresponding constraint or variable.
+The adjacency matrix $E$ corresponds to the constraint matrix $\mathbf{A}$.
+The collection of all such bipartite graphs is denoted as $\mathcal{G}$ and referred to as \textit{instance bipartite graphs}.

-Given a MILP instance, the B\&B solver recursively solves a sequence of subproblems, which are also MILPs.
-We can thus represent each subproblem as a bipartite graph as we did for the MILP instances.
-Furthermore, we would like to involve some solver statistics in the features of these bipartite graphs, such as the reduced cost and incumbent values, to fully observe the solving states \cite{gasse2019exact}.
-We call these observed bipartite graphs with solver statistics \emph{branching samples}, denoted by $\mathbf{s}$.
+Given a MILP instance, the B\&B solver recursively solves a sequence of subproblems, each of which is also a MILP.
+Consequently, we can represent the subproblem at time step $t$ as a bipartite graph analogous to the original MILP instances, referred to as \emph{branching samples} $G_t$.